Stabzs/Angular2-Toaster/README.md

 ## Building the Source
 In order to build Angular2-Toaster, you will need to have Git and Node.js installed.
-In addition, the library assumes that you will install all peer dependencies.
+In addition, the library assumes that you will install all peer dependencies before running `npm install`.

 Clone a copy of the repo: